pyworld-kaddi/PYTHON/MY LEARNINGS/python_crash_course_3edition/BASICS-I/README.md

 CHAPTER-1: getting started

         Introduction:
-                   In this chapter, you’ll run your first Python program,hello_world.py.First, you’ll need to check whether a recent version of Python is installed on your computer. if it isn’t, you’ll install it.You’ll also install a text editor to work with your Python programs.
-                   Text editors recognize Python code and highlight sections as you write, making it easy to understand your code’s structure.
+                   In this chapter, you’ll run your first Python program,hello_world.py.
+First, you’ll need to check whether a recent version of Python is installed on your computer. if it isn’t, you’ll install it.You’ll also install a text editor to work with your Python programs.Text editors recognize Python code and highlight sections as you write, making it easy to understand your code’s structure.

         Summary:
                     In this chapter, you learned a bit about Python in general,